I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 I tried to find a good image from CPF to illustrate this, but I couldn’t so I created something like this:

-So the Standard plan has the larger payout annually, but the amount left to your next generation is the smallest.
+The Standard plan has the larger payout annually, but the amount left to your next generation is the smallest.
 The basic pays out less annually, but it sought to leave the most when you passed away.
 The escalating plan sits somewhere in the middle.
-It pays out less than both basic and standard, but over time its pay out increases.
+It pays out less than both basic and standard but over time its payout increases.

-In the above chart, we can see how these 3 plans compared in terms of cash flow.
+In the chart above, we can see how these 3 plans compared in terms of cash flow.

 At 55 years old, our money from CPF SA, and CPF OA are transferred to the CPF Retirement Account (RA) to satisfy the CPF Full Retirement Sum (FRS).
 If you have pledged your property, you would only need to transfer the Basic Retirement Sum (BRS).
 Of course, if you wish to increase the payout, you can contribute an additional sum equivalent to not more than the BRS, to do that as the Enhanced Retirement Sum (ERS).